canton7/Simple.Migrations/README.md

 Or right-click your project -> Manage NuGet Packages... -> Online -> search for Simple.Migrations in the top right.

-I also publish symbols on [SymbolSource](http://www.symbolsource.org/Public), so you can use the NuGet package but still have access to RestEase's source when debugging.
+I also publish symbols on [SymbolSource](http://www.symbolsource.org/Public), so you can use the NuGet package but still have access to the source when debugging.
 If you haven't yet set up Visual Studio to use SymbolSource, do that now:

 1. Go to Tools -> Options -> Debugger -> General.